-Brushed DC motors have an affinity for direct current.
-They are designed to spin in proportion to the applied DC voltage.
+Brushed DC motors have an affinity for direct current, engineered to spin in proportion to the level and polarity of the applied DC voltage.
 For example, a miniature 6-volt DC motor runs at its full rated speed when supplied with power from four AA batteries (four times 1.5 volts equals 6 volts).
 The motor will run slower with three AA batteries (4.5 volts) or even slower with two AA batteries (3 volts).
 When the speed of a robot's DC motor needs to be controlled by software, swapping batteries in and out just won't do.

 To control the motor with software like CircuitPython, a special signal called Pulse Width Modulation (PWM) is used.
 Microcontrollers such as the Feather M4 Express send software-controlled PWM signals to an external breakout board in order to regulate motor speed.
 To cause the motor to spin, the microcontroller furnishes the external motor controller board a pulsing signal which in turn sends a high-power pulse to the attached motor.
 The PWM signals control the motor’s direction, speed, and available torque.

 A typical PWM signal used for a brushed DC motor consists of three primary characteristics, duty cycle, decay mode, and frequency.
 Let’s get to know each aspect of the PWM signal better.